Rajjyoti/BLACK_JACK/README.md

 # BLACK_JACK

-PYTHON PROJECT
-Creating a Complete BlackJack Card Game in Python.
+Created a Complete BlackJack Card Game in Python.

 Here are the requirements: